MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/quick-start-blazor-server-app.md

     </app>
     ```

-1. Obtain the organization name for the Common Data Services management API.
-If you're not sure what the name is, open the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), navigate to "environments" then choose "open environment."
-You will see a URL like this: `https://{org}.crm.dynamics.com`
+1. Obtain the environment name for the Common Data Services management API.
+If you're not sure what the name is, open the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), navigate to **Environments** then choose **Open environment**.
+You will see a URL like this: `https://{org}.crm.dynamics.com` where {org} is the environment name.

-1. Add an entry to `appsettings.json` named `CDSAPI` with the URL.
-Add `/api/data/v.9.0/` to the end, so it looks like this:
+1. Add an entry named `CDSAPI` to the appsettings.json file with the environment URL as the value.
+Append `/api/data/v.9.0/` to the end of the URL so it looks like this:

     ```json
     { "CDSAPI": "https://{org}.crm.dynamics.com/api/data/v9.0/" }
     ```

-1. Add this using statement to `Startup.cs`
+1. Add this `using` statement to the file Startup.cs.

     ```csharp
     using Microsoft.AspNetCore.Authentication.OpenIdConnect;
     ```

-1. In the `Startup.cs` class, add registrations to retrieve the tokens and configure a client ready to use the token.
+1. In the `Startup.cs` class, add registrations to retrieve the authentication token and configure a client ready to use the token.
 Place this code between `services.AddAuthentication` and `services.AddControllersWithViews`.

     ```csharp
     services.Configure<OpenIdConnectOptions>(AzureADDefaults.OpenIdScheme,